alexdunn/aalgocpp/README.md

 [![Coverage Status](https://coveralls.io/repos/alexdunn/algorithmscpp/badge.svg)](https://coveralls.io/r/alexdunn/algorithmscpp)
 ### Build
 - Install cmake with `brew install cmake`
-- `cmake && make`
+- Install the package manager bii with `brew cask install biicode`
+- From the repository's root directory: `bii init -L` to initialize the package manager
+- And finally configure and build: `bii build`

+You can clean the build products with `bii clean`

 ### Run Tests
-Because this is simply a collection of algorithm implementations, executing the main binary `algorithmscpp` will execute all the unit tests, presenting the results as it goes.
+Because this is simply a collection of algorithm implementations, executing the main binary `bin/algorithmscpp` will execute all the unit tests, presenting the results as it goes.